mpbron/allib-chao-experiments/README.md

 sh $jobpath
 ```

-Then, this script will can be invoked as follows:
+Then, this script can be invoked as follows:

 ``` console
 $ ./run_benchmark.sh /data/tardata/clef2019 clef2019 ./results ./jobs 1 8 4 1